University of Aberdeen School of Medicine and Dentistry

-Aberdeen University School of Medicine, Medical Sciences & Nutrition contains the Medical School and Dental School at the University of Aberdeen in Scotland.
+Aberdeen University School of Medicine, Medical Sciences & Nutrition contains the Medical school and Dental school at the University of Aberdeen in Scotland.
 It also provides training and carries out research in medical sciences, nutrition, public health, dentistry, health sciences, physician associate studies at BSc, MSc, and PhD levels.
 The current school was formed from the merger of the former School of Medicine & Dentistry, School of Medical Sciences, and the Rowett Institute of Nutrition.

 Medicine has been taught at the university since the founding of King's College in 1495.
 The formal establishment of a medical school supporting a broad curriculum appears to postdate 1787 when there were calls "for the establishment of a medical school" in Aberdeen.

+The medical school in 2025 was ranked 1st in the UK by The Guardian University Guide and 10th by The Times University Guide.
+It also ranked within the top 200 in the world by both the Times Higher Education World University Rankings and the QS World University Rankings in the same year.

 Education

-The Institute of Education for Medical and Dental Sciences is part of the School of Medicine, Medical Sciences and Nutrition.
+The Institute of Education for Healthcare & Medical Sciences is part of the School of Medicine, Medical Sciences and Nutrition.
 It is responsible for all of the education and teaching activities of the School.
-Its current director is Prof Rona Patey, an anaesthetist.
-The deputy director is Prof Gordon McEwan, a physiologist.
+Its current director is Prof Colin Lumsden, a paediatrician.
 Scholarship-focused academic staff within the school mostly fall within this institute.
 The school's education and teaching activities take place across both the Foresterhill Medical Campus, the university's main Old Aberdeen Campus, and Aberdeen Sports Village.